wookiehangover/sambreed-dev/src/content/wiki/sports/trail-running/gear.md

 _Active_

-1080 - This is my main shoe.
+[Fresh Foam 1080v12](https://www.newbalance.com/pd/fresh-foam-x-1080v12/M1080V12-MPS.html) - This is my main shoe.
 I vow to put at least 500 miles on every pair before retirement.

 SuperComp Trainer - This is my _other_ main shoe.
 It's speedier and springy-er than the 1080.